Abhishek6353/ios-biometric-auth-demo/README.md

 A simple iOS demo app built with SwiftUI to demonstrate biometric authentication using Face ID and Touch ID.
 The app showcases a modern authentication flow and UI, leveraging Apple's LocalAuthentication framework.

-## Features

-- Biometric authentication using Face ID or Touch ID
-- Modern, responsive SwiftUI interface
-- Clear authentication feedback (success/failure)
-- Welcome screen on successful authentication
-- Error message and retry option on failure
-- Singleton pattern for authentication logic

-## App Flow

-1. **Launch App**: User is greeted with an authentication screen.
-2. **Biometric Prompt**: iOS automatically shows Face ID or Touch ID prompt (based on device capability).
-3. **Authentication Result**:
-    - ✅ **Success**: User is taken to the Welcome screen.
-    - ❌ **Failure**: User stays on the authentication screen with an error message (optionally retry).
-4. **Welcome Screen**: Shows a simple confirmation message that authentication succeeded.

 ## 🎥 Demo Previews

 <p align="center">